 Customer Loyalty is the name given to the behavior of a client when they are committed to the brand and are likely to keep coming back to the company for products or services.
 The degree of loyalty as a consumer depends on the actions taken by the company to keep them satisfied.

-This is, of course, very important for the success of a company and the reputation of its brand.
+This is, of course, very important for the success of a company and the reputation management of its brand.
 Beyond the sales made by a recurrent consumer, customer loyalty is also one of the best advertising strategies for a company as they become what is known as brand ambassadors.

 A well-crafted customer loyalty program or strategy will result in many brand ambassadors promoting and recommending the brand to their own social networks.
 They will speak for the company and are likely to generate greater customer loyalty among their acquaintances.